robertofabrizi/dataminer/README.md

 This is it for our very first model implementation!

 ## Configuring the dataminer to use the new model class
-Usually, it is a good idea to start the configuration from the **config.properties file**.
+Usually, it is a good idea to start the configuration from the **config.properties** file.
 It should look like this:
 ```
 # The name of the class to use to create an InitialContext object.
 This parameter is mandatory if you want to use JMS publishing.